 Put your dates into our bookings calendar to find the total price for the dates you are thinking of – you won’t be charged until you confirm your booking.

 The kitchen and two of the bedrooms enjoy stunning views across Sinclair bay to Duncansby Head and Orkney.
 If you stay between September and March you may see the Northern Lights.

-The living room and main bedroom have sunny views across the sea towards Elgin and the Cairngorms.
+The living room and main bedroom have sunny views towards Elgin and the Cairngorms.

 Our favourite seat in the Cottage is at the dining table looking at both views at once.

-Children and well-behaved dogs are welcome, but please supervise your children and keep dogs on a lead when they are outside as there is a low sea wall between the compound and the cliffs; our neighbour’s farm has sheep and cattle and there is an abundance of local wildlife and visiting birds that can easily be disturbed.
+Children and well-behaved dogs are welcome, but please supervise your children and keep dogs on a lead when they are outside as there is a low sea wall between the compound and the cliffs.
+Our neighbour’s farm has sheep, cattle and sometimes lambs and calves which can be distressed by dogs, and the wildlife and nesting birds can easily be disturbed.

 They sold the buildings in the compound in 1987 and for a while the buildings were the centre for the Clan Sinclair.
 The Lighthouse Keeper’s Cottage was sold again in 2017 and it is now ready for guests.

 There is no access to the Lighthouse itself which is managed remotely by the Northern Lighthouse board.

 The lamp flashes on and off rather than sweeping round: the successors of Fresnel and the Stevensons are just as passionate about efficiency and effectiveness.
 The Fresnel lens from Noss Head is in Wick Heritage Centre.